Josephson-Majorana cycle in topological single-electron hybrid transistors: Cotunneling processes

-valid for any integer value of $n_g$.
+These results obviously extent to any integer value of $n_g$.
+At low voltages the local contribution to the current is strongly suppressed.
+The results given in Eqs.~(\ref{nonlocal}) and (\ref{local}) are distinct signatures of the nature of Majorana bound states.
+The dominant contribution of the crossed Andreev reflection because of Majorana bound states has been discussed in literature~\cite{nilsson} in the absence of interaction.
+Here we showed that in the Coulomb blockade regime this effect manifests in the cotunneling regime and that it appears as a different voltage dependence of the current (linear vs cubic) of the non-local and local contributions respectively.
+The difference between local and non-local transport does not appear to lowest order since, there, tunneling of different lead electrons occurs incoherently.

 The non-local character of the Majorana states can be detected by the finite linear cotunneling conductance.
-Furthermore the noise is maximally correlated, $\langle \delta I_R^2 \rangle = \langle \delta I_L^2 \rangle = \langle \delta I_R \delta I_L \rangle$, independently of the length of the wire (as in Ref.~\cite{nilsson}).
-The difference between local and non-local transport does not appear to second order since, there, tunneling of different lead electrons occurs incoherently.
+Furthermore, using a counting field at the level of the quantum master equation~\cite{choi01} to derive the statistics of the current leads to a maximally correlated noise,